Orbit-Finite-Dimensional Vector Spaces and Weighted Register Automata: Vector spaces with atoms

 In the previous example, there was no equivariant basis, but there was a finitely supported one.
-In the next example there is no finitely supported basis at all. \begin{myexample} Consider the equality atoms and the space $\lin(\atoms^{(2)})$.
+In the next example there is no finitely supported basis at all. \begin{example} Consider the equality atoms and the space $\lin(\atoms^{(2)})$ over the field of rationals.
 A vector in this space can be visualized as a weighted directed finite graph, where vertices are atoms and the weight of an edge $(a,b)$ is the corresponding coefficient in the vector.
 Consider the subspace of $\lin(\atoms^{(2)})$ spanned by

 This subspace consists of graphs where for every pair of vertices, the connecting edges in both directions have opposite weights.
 We claim that there is no finitely supported subset of $X$ that is a basis of this space.
 Indeed, suppose that $Y \subseteq X$ is a finitely supported basis.
 It is easy to see that for every two distinct atoms $a, b$, the set $Y$ must contain one of the vectors